HAOCHENYE/xtuner/docs/en/index.rst

 Open Source License
 ==========

-This project adopts the `Apache License 2.0 Open Source License <LICENSE>`_.
-At the same time, please comply with the licenses of the models and datasets used.
+The project is released under the `Apache License 2.0 <LICENSE>`_.
+Please also respect the licenses of the models and datasets you use.